Erdk/introtoprofiling/README.md

 ...
 ```

 Last, but not least: gprof could annotate source file with profile information.
-As symspec the best is to choose file (e.g. render.c) to have annotated source file and files with calees:
+As symspec the best is to choose file (e.g. render.c) to have annotated source file and files with callees:

 ```C
 $ gprof -b -Arender.c bin/c-ray-prof gmon.out | less